 Candidates for certification from the American Registry of Radiologic Technologists (ARRT) must comply with the “Rules of Ethics” contained in the ARRT Standards of Ethics.
 Any conviction of a crime, including a felony, a gross misdemeanor, or a misdemeanor with the sole exception of speeding and parking violations must be investigated by the ARRT in order to determine eligibility for the certification examination.
 Additional information may be obtained from the Program Director, Sherry Floerchinger at: email@example.com

 It is strongly recommended that each potential applicant meet with their advisor and receive academic counseling to help determine which courses are transferable and to discuss eligibility for acceptance into the program.
-If you are interested in submitting an application, please contact Esther Pugmire, Health Science Advisor, at (435) 879-4809 or email her at firstname.lastname@example.org to make an appointment.
+If you are interested in submitting an application, please contact Rachel Harris, Health Science Advisor, at (435) 652-7695 or via email at firstname.lastname@example.org.
+To schedule an appointment, call 435-652-7690.